Bhatura Recipe with step-by-step pictures and recipe will guide you to make this instant restaurant-style, easy, no yeast Bhatura at home.

 How to fry the Bhatura

 8. Heat oil in an iron skillet or nonstick Kadai.
-The quantity of oil should be sufficient for Bhatura to dip.
+The quantity of oil should be sufficient to dip the Bhaturas into it.

 9. Once the oil is hot, drop a small piece of dough to check if it’s done.
 If the oil is hot enough carefully slide the Bhatura into the hot oil.